hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/09-how-salm-and-tur-sent-a-message-to-faridun.md

 From yonder bright sun unto sombre earth,

-Yet didst thou choose to act in mere caprice, v.
-81
+Yet didst thou choose to act in mere caprice,

 Not heeding His commands, and to entreat

 Thy sons with scath and fraud instead of justice;

 For thou hadst three, wise, brave, and youths no longer,

-192

-THE SHAHNAMA OF FIRDAUSI

 And though no excellence appeared in one